linuxontheweb/LOTW/README.md

 **server.js**: The main service for sending core LOTW system files to the client.

-**bin**: Folder where scripts related to the development and maintenance of the LOTW project are kept.
+**bin**: Folder where scripts related to the development and maintenance of the project are kept.

-**howto**: Folder where instructions related to the development and maintenance of the LOTW project are kept.
+**howto**: Folder where instructions related to the development and maintenance of the project are kept.

 **img**: Folder where images to be shown in the project documentation are kept.